 What is serverless computing and how does serverless storage work?
 Basically, serverless is a way to develop an application as a set smaller functional components and then submit those functions to a host service for elastically scalable event-driven execution.
 The service provider takes care running, scaling and operating the entire IT stack underneath, freeing the application owner to focus more on business value and less on IT operations.

 Because the service provider charges per function execution and not for reserved infrastructure, serverless operating costs fully align with application usage.
 With serverless, cloud expenses can be traced directly to applications and business users.

-When a well-designed master graph of functions that trigger each other in a sophisticated cascade of events is deployed at scale, it can not only replace but outperform monolithic applications.
-One of the premises of serverless is that your applications would scale smoothly and be fully elastic, well beyond the limits of any predefined or prepaid server farm or set of cloud machine instances.
+When a well-designed master graph functions that trigger each other in a sophisticated cascade events is deployed at scale, it can not only replace but outperform monolithic applications.
+One the premises serverless is that your applications would scale smoothly and be fully elastic, well beyond the limits any predefined or prepaid server farm or set cloud machine instances.

-This is still a bit of futuristic because, of course, applications aren't made up of just compute functions.
+This is still a bit futuristic because, course, applications aren't made up just compute functions.
 There's still data that needs to be managed, protected and persisted.
 Storage for serverless must be a consideration and effective serverless storage developed.

 Storage for serverless

 Like microservices in containers, the initial idea for serverless functions is to construct them in ephemerally, so they don't contain any data and aren't relied upon to internally persist data.